Introduction to Pa Kua Chang (Bagua Zhang)

 What I realize as I observe this is the Tao of inconceivable spiritual transmutation.
 The reason humans can be humans is because of the spirit.
 As long as the spirit is there, they live.
 When the spirit leaves, they die.

-The spirit penetrates heaven and earth, knows the past and present, enters into every subtltey, exists in every place.
-It enters water without drowning, enters fire without burning, penetrates metal and rock without hinderance.
+The spirit penetrates heaven and earth, knows the past and present, enters into every subtlety, exists in every place.
+It enters water without drowning, enters fire without burning, penetrates metal and rock without hindrance.
 It is so large that it fills the universe, so small that it fits into a hairtip.
-It is imperceptable, ungraspable, inexplicable, indescribable.
+It is imperceptible, ungraspable, inexplicable, indescribable.

 One who can use the spirit skillfully changes in accordance with the time, and therefore can share the qualities of heaven and earth, share the light of the sun and the moon, share the order of the four seasons, command nature in the primordial state and serve nature in the temporal state.
 This is like the transformations of a spiritual dragon, which cannot be seen in the traces of form.